innepils/Sanntid_Heis/elevator_project/README.md

 ## Setting up and running the project

 The main program is run using run.sh while in it's directory.
-Before running set the permissions using
+Before running, set the permissions using
 ```
 chmod +x run.sh
 ```
-Then run the main program with
+then run the main program with

 ```
 ./run.sh